mcrdjr/ReadPermSetObjectRecordTypes/README.md

 </a>

 # Read Object Assinged Record Types
-This reposioy was born out of need to read Permission Sets (PS) Assigned Record type.
+This reposioy was born out of need to read Permission Sets (PS) Record Type Assignments for various Objects.
 At this point (6/2024), SOQL can't do this 100%.
-You can however use the Metadata service to read thru the PS and find which Object have Assinged Records types.
+You can however use the Metadata service to read thru the PS and find which Objects have Record Type Assignments.
 Having to look at each PS was tedious.
 Using this LWC (with Apex) you can select up to 10 PS (Salesforce Limitation) and find all the Objects and the Record Types that have been set.

 A Lightning Datable will display the PS and which Objects and Assigned Record Types there are.
 No data is changed, you would still need to go to PS and uncheck Assigned Record Type.

 ![What is Looks like](ReadPermissionSet.png)

-## Read All About It
+A Test class is included also.
+The MetadataMCR class only has parts and pieces to accomodate the Permission Set.
+The full version of that class is well over 13k lines of code.
+I bascially took what was needed for PS and butchered it up and renamed the files used with a prefix of MCR.

+## Some things...

 This project uses Metadata Service features
 - [Salesforce Metadata Service Documentation](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_class_Metadata_Metadata.htm)